Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

 \section{Topological Preliminaries}

-In this section we describe various topologies of interest, and these are fundamental for the work in the subsequent sections.
+In this section we describe various topologies on suitable spaces of measures and various notions of convergence on suitable spaces of closed subsets of a given metric space, and these are the core of the work in the subsequent sections.
 While most of these notions can be defined in a more general setting where $X$ is just assumed to be a topological space, we are only interested in the setting where $X$ is a metric space, and this will simplify our work slightly.
-From here on we thus always assume that $X$ is a metric space with metric $d$ unless otherwise stated.
-For $x \in X$ and $r > 0$ write $B_r(x) := \{y \in X : d(y,x) < r\}$ and $\overline{B}_r(x) := \{y \in X : d(y,x) \le r\}$.
+From here on we thus always assume that $X$ is a set with metric $d$ unless otherwise stated.